ranchimall/standard-ui/README.md

 # Standard UI

+### What is Standrd UI
+Suppose you want to start a web project.
+You want to start with baseline the UI which is responsive, which takes care of good fonts, which has nice visual elements.
+We have frameworks like bootstraps available, but they do not provide inbuilt default page layout.
+RanchiMall Standard UI solves that problem.
+It provides out of box page layouts, and also native web components.
+A normal developer who is not good at UI skills will find the UI basics already done in Standard UI, and the developer has to just customize.

 ### How to use Standard UI
 There are several pre-built layouts in **layouts** folder.
 Pick any one of them that's more suitable for your particular project.